Speak Mandarin Campaign: 2000

-The official speech during the launch of the Speak Mandarin Campaign 2000 was given by Mr. Mah Bow Tan, Minister for National Development.
+The official speech during the launch of the Speak Mandarin Campaign 2000 was given by Mah Bow Tan, then Minister for National Development.
 In the speech, he gave credits to the SMC, for successfully establishing Mandarin as a principal language of communication amongst Singaporean Chinese, but says that a higher standard of spoken Mandarin needs to be achieved.
 Having a good command of Mandarin exposes people to culture and heritage, as well as facilitating dealings with Asia's potential economy powerhouse, China.
 The community and schools have new roles to play to increase and improve the use and standards of Mandarin in Singapore.